AnietieJohnson/TITANIC-DATASETS-ANALYSIS-USING-DUCKDB-SQL/README.md

 **Understanding Titles and Survival Rates:**

-Implemented visuals to display survival rates for different passenger titles.
+- I used a Bar chart to display survival rates for different passenger titles.
-Highlighted trends or patterns related to titles and survival.
+- Highlighted trends or patterns related to titles and survival.
-Survival Based on Being a Woman or a Child:

-**Developed visuals illustrating survival rates based on the binary feature flagging passengers as women/children or adult men.
-Survival Based on Cabin Level:**
+**Survival Based on Embarked, Sex and Pclass:**

-Designed a visual representation of the number of passengers, their survival rate, and the cabin level they belong to.
-Considered the assumption that the same ticket number defines passengers traveling together.
-- I created a comprehensive DashBoard to explain my findings and Insight
+- I used a column chart to display the survival rate partterns with respect to where Passengers Embarked, Gender and Pclass

-Family Size Calculation:
+**Family Size Calculation:**

-Developed visuals demonstrating family size calculations based on SibSp, ParCh, and the current passenger.
+- Using New column I demonstrated family size calculations based on SibSp, ParCh, and the current passenger.
-Used a mapping SQL subquery to match family size with the same ticket number and surname.
-Additional Challenges:

-Displayed the survival rate of males in the third passenger class.
-Created visuals showcasing the survival rates based on Sex, Embarked, and PClass.
+**Additional Challenges:**
-Provided a visual representation advising the chances of survival for a specific passenger profile (Sex: Male, Age: 36, Pclass: 2, Embarked: C).
+- Provided an insight on the chances of survival for a specific passenger profile (Sex: Male, Age: 36, Pclass: 2, Embarked: C).
--
+- Created slicers on Family size,Age and Embarked.